Which functional group is characterized by a carbon atom double-b... | Channels for Pearson+

 1

-Identify the functional groups listed in the problem: Hydroxyl group, Amino group, Carboxyl group, and Carbonyl group.
+Identify the functional groups listed in the problem: Carboxyl group, Aldehyde group, Ether group, and Ketone group.

-Understand the structural characteristics of each functional group: A hydroxyl group consists of an -OH bonded to a carbon atom, an amino group consists of a nitrogen atom bonded to hydrogen atoms, a carboxyl group consists of a carbon atom double-bonded to an oxygen atom and single-bonded to a hydroxyl group, and a carbonyl group consists of a carbon atom double-bonded to an oxygen atom.

 Watch next